AhmedOHassan/2025Fall-Team11-Project2/README.md

 ---

+## 💸 Funding & Financial Support

+- Short answer: This project is self‑funded by the project contributors (no external grants, sponsors, or commercial funding at this time).
+- Period: Funding is provided from contributor resources on an ongoing basis and is not tied to any guaranteed external funding period.
+- Updates: If external funding or sponsorship is secured in the future, this section will be updated with details (funder name, amount, and the funding period).
+- Contact: For questions about funding or sponsorship opportunities, see the "Getting Help & Support" section above.

+---

 ## ♿ Accessibility

 We aim for WCAG 2.1 AA and strive to make SnapMeal AI usable by everyone.
 Key accessibility features include: